Guerrilla Games: History

 By late 2005, many companies, like Eidos Interactive, eyed purchasing Guerrilla; ultimately, Sony Computer Entertainment bought out the entirety of Guerrilla in December 2005.
 Guerrilla went on to release Killzone: Liberation for the PlayStation Portable in October 2006, Killzone 2 for the PlayStation 3 in February 2009, and Killzone 3 for the PlayStation 3 in February 2011.

 By February 2012, co-founder Brussee had left the studio to join Visceral Games.
 As of June 2018, Guerrilla employs 250 people in its Amsterdam offices; it planned to move into a new building on Nieuwezijds Voorburgwal in early 2019 and expand to at least 400 employees in this new location.
 In November 2019, Hulst was appointed the head of Worldwide Studios and Angie Smets, Jan-Bart van Beek and Michiel van der Leeuw became joint studio heads in his place.

 During the 2015 E3 conference, Guerrilla unveiled a new intellectual property, Horizon Zero Dawn described as a "post-apocalyptic open world action role-playing game that follows the story of Aloy, a young huntress who inhabits a world that is overrun by machines, and attempts to journey across several lands to uncover her past."

 In 2017, Guerrilla released Horizon Zero Dawn on the PlayStation 4.
 The game received widespread positive acclaim from various critics.
 An expansion, The Frozen Wilds, was released in November 2017.
 By February 2018, over 7.6 million copies had been sold, increasing to over 10 million a year later, making it one of the best-selling PlayStation 4 games.
 In March 2020, Hermen Hulst confirmed in an interview that Horizon Zero Dawn would receive a PC port.
 The PC version was released on 7 August 2020.

 The next game in development, Horizon Forbidden West, was first revealed at the 2020 PS5 Future of Gaming event on 11 June 2020.
 It is a sequel to Horizon Zero Dawn.
 The game released on 18 February 2022.
-In August 2020, Guerrilla Games moved into their new studio space.
+In August 2020, Guerrilla Games moved into its new studio space.
 On 4 January 2022, Guerilla and Firesprite revealed that a new Horizon game is in the works for PlayStation VR2 titled Horizon Call of the Mountain.
-In December 2022, Sony announced that an expansion for Horizon Forbidden West named Burning Shores will be releasing on 19 April 2023 on the PlayStation 5.
+In December 2022, Sony announced that an expansion for Horizon Forbidden West named Burning Shores was released in April 2023 on the PlayStation 5.

 In April 2023, Guerrilla Games announced multiple changes to its studio management.
 Co-studio head Angie Smets left the studio to become the new Head of Development Strategy at PlayStation Studios, with co-studio head Michiel van der Leeuw changing roles in which he would focus on the continuing development of the Decima engine.
 As part of these changes, Joel Eschler and Hella Schmidt joined Jan-Bart van Beek as the studio's new studio directors.